LyubomirT/intense-rp-next/docs/features/deepseek-settings/network-interception.md

 ### Special Features

 Network interception also captures content that never makes it to the visible page.
-For example, when using DeepThink (R1 mode) with the "Send Thoughts" option enabled, the AI's reasoning process is wrapped in `<think>` tags.
+For example, when using DeepThink with the "Send Thoughts" option enabled, the AI's reasoning process is wrapped in `<think>` tags.
 These tags are part of the network stream but get hidden by the browser's rendering.
 Network interception captures them perfectly, while DOM scraping can't see them at all.

 ### Performance